frekele/docker-java/README.md

 | [jdk8dev]             | frekele/debian:stable    | Development  | jdk7dev                                        |
 | [jdk7dev]             | frekele/debian:stable    | Development  | jdk8dev                                        |

+# [Java CPU and PSU Releases Explained]

+## Which Java version should I choose: the CPU or the PSU?
+Oracle strongly recommends that all Java SE users upgrade to the latest CPU release available for a release family.
+Most users should choose the CPU release.

+Users should only use the corresponding PSU release if they are being impacted by one of the additional bugs fixed in that version as noted in the release notes.

+The subsequent CPU release will contain all of the fixes from the current PSU.
+For this reason, organizations should test the current PSU in their environment in anticipation of these fixes being included in the next CPU.

+## What is the difference between a Java CPU and PSU release?
+Java SE Critical Patch Updates (CPU) contain fixes to security vulnerabilities and critical bug fixes.
+Oracle strongly recommends that all Java SE users upgrade to the latest CPU releases as they are made available.
+Java SE CPU releases are odd numbered versions (i.e. 7u71, 7u65 – see more on Java SE version numbering schemes here).

+Java SE Patch Set Updates (PSU) contain all of fixes in the corresponding CPU, as well as additional non-critical fixes.
+Java PSU releases should only be used if you are being impacted by one of the additional bugs fixed in that version.
+The release notes call out the additional fixes available in Java SE PSU releases.

+## Is the cadence of CPU releases changing?
+As before, Java SE CPU releases are scheduled for release on the Tuesday closest to the 17th day of January, April, July and October under the normal Oracle Critical Patch Update schedule.

+Starting in October 2014 with the release of Java SE 7u71 (CPU) and Java SE 7u72 (PSU), Oracle plans to additionally release a corresponding PSU release along with each CPU release for Java SE 7.
+PSU releases provide organizations and developers with access to non-critical fixes in addition to the critical fixes contained in the corresponding CPU.

 # Dockerfile extends From:
 - https://github.com/frekele/docker-debian
 - https://hub.docker.com/r/frekele/debian